alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 ## Congratulations!

 You have successfully created your first Tensorflow Keras NN model, from scratch, in a workflow!
-If you're up to the challenge, we recommended the following exercises to test your new skills!
+If you're up to the challenge, we recommend the following exercises to test your new skills!

 ### Exercises

 1. Create a second plugin for your production model.
    1. Try locally using your production model by referencing it on your hard drive.
    2. Convert the above to use a production model included in the yxi as a standalone deployable.
-(See pythons packaging module for idiomatic ways to include your model!)
+(See the Pythons packaging module for idiomatic ways to include your model!)
 2. Add a FileExplorer to our text input fields for more intuitive data source input.
 3. Add an option to _continue_ training a model rather than overwriting each time.
-4. Convert the tensorflow companion piece exercises.
+4. Convert the Tensorflow companion piece exercises.